duckdb/duckdb-web/README.md

 The addition of a new guide requires one additional edit:
 * Add a link to the new page within the Guides landing page: docs/guides/index.md

-Please test your changes using the steps listed in the Building section below.
+**Please test your changes using the steps listed in the Building section below.**

+**When creating a PR, please check the box to "Allow edits from maintainers".**

 Please enclose code in blocks that are tagged with the appropriate language.
 (Ex: \`\`\`sql CODE HERE \`\`\`).